All About Coffee!

-This is known as ‘Grind Retention’ With every scoop I was getting some stale grounds from the previous scoop – Quelle Désastre!
-I have since discovered that there are Zero Retention coffee grinders – designed to avoid this problem – but, no surprise, they are all VERY expensive!
-So now my coffee-making ritual includes one extra step: after grinding, I firmly pat the hopper lid to dislodge grounds still hanging in the conical grinder burrs, then tap the whole grinder onto the benchtop a few times to make sure that ALL the grounds go into the collector, and there are no grounds hanging in the chute to pollute my next cup of liquid gold.
+This is known as ‘Grind Retention’ With every scoop I was getting some stale grounds from the previous scoop!
+So now my coffee-making ritual includes two extra steps: after grinding, I firmly pat the hopper lid to dislodge grounds still hanging in the conical grinder burrs, then tap the whole grinder onto the bench-top a few times to make sure that ALL the grounds fall out, and there are none hanging in the machine to pollute my next cup of liquid gold.
 Yes, that’s being fussy, but it’s a simple step taking an extra two seconds.
-So I reckon my coffee now tastes fresher...
+So I reckon my coffee now tastes a tiny bit fresher...

-__—— Update January 2020 – Twirly-whirly: On online coffee forums, self-declared ‘experts’ are wrong as often as they are right, but I think that they are actually correct about getting ground coffee FLAT in the filter-basket before tamping – it’s more important than getting the tamping pressure accurate.
-Most people start with a ‘mound’ of grounds in the basket before tamping, so they end up with a highly-compressed wad in the center and a less-compressed ring around the outside.
-Water, under pressure, just flows into the lower-pressure zone so that not much flavor gets extracted from the high-pressure zone – which is where most of the grounds are!
+January 2020 Flattery gets you EVERYWHERE: Getting ground coffee FLAT in the filter-basket before tamping is called ‘distributing’ and is more important than getting the tamping pressure accurate.
+Most people start with a ‘mound’ of grounds in the basket before tamping, so they end up with a highly-compressed wad in the middle and a less-compressed ring around the outside.
+Water, under pressure, always flows through the lower-pressure zone so that not much flavor gets extracted from the high-pressure zone – which is where most of the grounds are!
 It’s necessary to get the grounds flat, but using no pressure, BEFORE tamping, so that there is an even spread of pressure after tamping.
-Yes, you can buy small leveling tools for that purpose, but a very light twirly-whirly with the tamper does the same job.
+You can buy small leveling tools for that purpose, but a few gentle strokes with a finger does the same job.
 Another 2-second brew habit that adds slightly to makling a better cuppa.